sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d03_odm_lab/exercise.md

   7. Lastly this function returns our callback.
 Our callback should simply return any object passed-in as an argument.

     ```js
-    // add create function as property to Model prototype, passing an object for configuration and a callback function
+    // add create function as property to Model prototype, passing a properties object (to specify the details of the Model being created) and a callback function

     Model.prototype.create = function(objectProperties, callbackFunction) {
       // assign a variable objectContainer to an empty object